nishantjr/nishantjr.github.com/_posts/2015-06-15-kashmir-and-ladhak.markdown

 Dras, we had our first taste of Wazwan with the Rogan Josh from the place across the hotel.
 We ate, showered and fell asleep by 9:30.

-{% include gallery.html gallery='dras' title='Day 3: Zojila to Dras' %}
+{% include gallery.html gallery='zojila' title='Day 3: Zojila to Dras' %}

 Leaving at a late 10:30 again the next day, we met another pair of cyclists - Amit and Binoy, who had started the day after we left Srinagar.
 They'd made it